At IU, what email systems are available?

 Important: UITS will retire the Cyrus (Webmail) service on February 2, 2015.
 After this date, the contents of mail accounts on Cyrus will not be recoverable.
 For more, see About the Cyrus (Webmail) retirement and At IU, how do I move my Cyrus (Webmail) account to Exchange?

 The Cyrus mail system provides straightforward email.
-For more, see IU's Cyrus mail
+For more, see What is Cyrus mail?

 Depending on the arrangements at your campus, you may be able to reach your mail in one or more of the following ways: